giannismanie/Privacy_Policy/README.md

 - We do not retain any personal information collected through the App.
 Any data collected by third-party services, such as AdMob and Firebase Analytics, is subject to their respective data retention policies.

+## Customer Service

+- The Publisher does not take the responsibility for providing any customer service related to software.

 ## Your Choices

 - You can adjust your device settings to limit ad tracking or opt out of personalized ads.
 Please refer to your device's settings.